hughbien/notebook/on_writing_well.md

 "I had" or "I would".

 ### That and Which
 Always use "that" unless it makes your meaning ambiguous.
-"Which" servers for identification:
+"Which" serves for identification:

     Take the shoes that are in the closet.